 In keeping with our history of safe, accessible, and comfortable air travel to and from Cape Breton, we continue to work with the federal government and access their capital assistance program to provide safe and secure, worry free travel to our customers.

+The J.A.
+Douglas McCurdy Sydney Airport owns the entire infrastructure located within its boundaries.
+We are committed to providing quality airport facilities for the commercial, charter and general aviation aircraft that use our airport.
 These improvements reflect our customer-oriented approach.
 We want every experience at the J.A.
-Douglas McCurdy Airport to be a positive one.
-Our goal is to provide the best service possible to make sure the customer keeps coming back.
+Douglas McCurdy Sydney Airport to be a positive one.
+Our goal is to provide you with excellent customer service!